 Learning a language isn’t quick.
 It’s not easy.
 And no — it’s not “just like learning your first one, but faster.”
+You need an important ingredient to make it work: Motivation!

-- Hate your job and dream of working abroad?
+Hate your job and dream of working abroad?

-- Fell in love with a Spaniard who only speaks with their hands and heart?
+Fell in love with a Spaniard who only speaks with their hands and heart?

-- Tired of being overcharged at your local market because you don’t speak the language?
+Tired of being overcharged at your local market because you don’t speak the language?

-- Sick of smiling like an idiot while being insulted?
+Sick of smiling like an idiot while being insulted?

 Good.
-That’s your fuel.
+That’s your motivation.
 Use it.

-Because learning a language isn’t just about doing lessons.
-It’s a fight.
-But not one you have to hate.
+Because learning a language isn’t just about doing lessons, it’s a fight — but not one you have to hate.

 That’s when the magic happens.
 Slowly.
 Messily.
 But for real.